xxfoundation/elixxir-client/README.md

 #### Sending safe messages between 2 users

-To send messages with end to end encryption, you must first establish a connection or [authenticated channel](https://xxdk-dev.xx.network/technical-glossary#authenticated-channel) with the other user:
+To send messages with end-to-end encryption, you must first establish a connection or [authenticated channel](https://xxdk-dev.xx.network/technical-glossary#authenticated-channel) with the other user:

 ```